Linear congruential generator: m prime, c = 0

 If a double-width product is unavailable, and the multiplier is chosen carefully, Schrage's method may be used.
 To do this, factor m = qa+r, i.e. q = and r = m mod a.
 Then compute ax mod m = a(x mod q) − r.
 Since x mod q < q ≤ m/a, the first term is strictly less than am/a = m.
 If a is chosen so that r ≤ q (and thus r/q ≤ 1), then the second term is also less than m: r ≤ rx/q = x(r/q) ≤ x < m.
 Thus, both products can be computed with a single-width product, and the difference between them lies in the range [1−m, m−1], so can be reduced to [0, m−1] with a single conditional add.

+The most expensive operation in Schrage's method is the division (with remainder) of x by q; fast algorithms for division by a constant are not available since they also rely on double-width products.

-A second disadvantage is that it is awkward to convert the value 1 ≤ x < m to uniform random bits.
+A second disadvantage of a prime modulus is that it is awkward to convert the value 1 ≤ x < m to uniform random bits.
 If a prime just less than a power of 2 is used, sometimes the missing values are simply ignored.

 m a power of 2, c = 0

-Choosing m to be a power of 2, most often m = 232 or m = 264, produces a particularly efficient LCG, because this allows the modulus operation to be computed by simply truncating the binary representation.
+Choosing m to be a power of two, most often m = 232 or m = 264, produces a particularly efficient LCG, because this allows the modulus operation to be computed by simply truncating the binary representation.
 In fact, the most significant bits are usually not computed at all.
 There are, however, disadvantages.

-This form has maximal period m/4, achieved if a ≡ 3 or a ≡ 5 (mod 8).
-The initial state X0 must be odd, and the low three bits of X alternate between two states and are not useful.
-It can be shown that this form is equivalent to a generator with a modulus a quarter the size and c ≠ 0.
+This form has maximal period m/4, achieved if a ≡ ±3 (mod 8) and the initial state X0 is odd.
+Even in this best case, the low three bits of X alternate between two values and thus only contribute one bit to the state.
+X is always odd (the lowest-order bit never changes), and only one of the next two bits ever changes.
+If a ≡ +3, X alternates ±1↔±3, while if a ≡ −3, X alternates ±1↔∓3 (all modulo 8).

+It can be shown that this form is equivalent to a generator with modulus m/4 and c ≠ 0.

 A more serious issue with the use of a power-of-two modulus is that the low bits have a shorter period than the high bits.
-The lowest-order bit of X never changes (X is always odd), and the next two bits alternate between two states.
-(If a ≡ 5 (mod 8), then bit 1 never changes and bit 2 alternates.
-If a ≡ 3 (mod 8), then bit 2 never changes and bit 1 alternates.)
-Bit 3 repeats with a period of 4, bit 4 has a period of 8, and so on.
+Its simplicity of implementation comes from the fact that bits are never affected by higher-order bits, so the low b bits of such a generator form a modulo-2b LCG by themselves, repeating with a period of 2b−2.
 Only the most significant bit of X achieves the full period.

-c ≠ 0
+m a power of 2, c ≠ 0

 When c ≠ 0, correctly chosen parameters allow a period equal to m, for all seed values.
 This will occur if and only if: